sigp/positions-vacant/senior-solidity-sec.md

 ## About Us

-Sigma Prime is a leading blockchain and security research firm dedicated to building a secure and decentralized world.
+Sigma Prime is a leading blockchain and security research firm dedicated to building a secure and decentralised world.
 Since 2015, we have worked closely with industry leaders in the blockchain space, providing top-tier security reviews, design consultancy, and development services.

 Our work spans across various blockchain technologies, but Ethereum has been a key focus, especially with our flagship project, [Lighthouse](https://lighthouse.sigmaprime.io/), a prominent Ethereum consensus client.
 Our security practice covers smart contracts, zero-knowledge systems, Layer 1 & Layer 2 protocols, and beyond, working on some of the most advanced blockchain projects in the space.